sbcgua/sap-nw-abap-vagrant/README.md

 ### Useful commands for `systemd` service control

-- the following commands can be issued either with `vagrant ssh -c <command>` or when logged in the system with `vagrant ssh`
+- the following commands can be issued either with `vagrant ssh -c "<command>"` or when logged in the system with `vagrant ssh`
 - check service status
     - `sudo systemctl status sapnw`
 - starting/stopping